Analysis: Trump's infamous obsession with TV helped define Jan. 6 too

 "That was the curious instance," Holmes triumphantly replied.
 The dog had failed to bark.

-Now, live, and on national television, as Trump stews out of office and plots a possible return, it is the Committee that is commanding attention.
+Now, live, and on national television, as Trump stews out of office and plots a possible return, it is the committee that is commanding attention.
 It was no accident that it held its first big-ticket hearing earlier this summer in television prime time.
-Thursday's hearing will be prime time programming as well, across the .
+Thursday night's hearing will be prime time programming as well, across the major broadcast and cable news networks — excepting for Fox News.
+And a majority of Americans are paying attention, according to a new NPR/PBS NewsHour/Marist poll.

 The committee's careful, relentless retelling of the story of Jan.
 6, unspooling themed installments in each hearing, has shed light on overarching plots and minor obsessions, and the primary roles that image, media and TV played in shaping Trump's instincts.